sirodoht/srdce/README.md

 ### Environment variables

-You need to create a new file named `.env` in the root of this project once you cloned it.
+You need to create a new file named `.envrc` in the root of this project once you cloned it.

-`.env` should contain the following env variables:
+`.envrc` should contain the following env variables:
 ```
 SECRET_KEY="thisisthesecretkey"
 DATABASE_URL="postgres://srdce@127.0.0.1:5432/srdce"